openmrs/openmrs-android-client-user-guide/troubleshooting.md

 #### Can't Login?

 There are a few things you would need to first take note in logging in.
 Make sure that you enter a valid server for the URL address.
+In setting up a customized server, you may request one from helpdesk or server maintainers.
+Due to a limitation of resources, do note however that these customized test servers are only meant to be used for a limited time only.
+For more information regarding different testing servers, please visit the following [link](https://wiki.openmrs.org/display/ISM/OpenMRS+environments).
+Yould could also revert back of the guide regarding features and using the most common test server on the following [link](https://wiki.openmrs.org/display/ISM/OpenMRS+environments).

-Moreover, the username and password does not correspond to your OpenMRS ID.
-Follow the information on the link [here](https://openmrs.github.io/openmrs-android-client-user-guide/introduction.html) to log into the test server.
+Aside from this, do note that the username and password does not correspond to your OpenMRS ID.
+Commonly, you would opt to use

+username: admin
+password: Admin123

+if you are using the test server.

 #### Have Another Issue?